 Today I cruised on the scooter taking in the sights.
 I went to the World War 2 oil storage tunnels.
 Admission was AU$7.
 The tunnels never did get used to store oil.
 It was worth seeing

 Spent most of the day cruising around the coast and finished up at the Mindil Beach night markets.
-They have a huge range of different ethic foods along with different crafts and a couple of entertainers.
-Its a pretty big turn out.
+They have a huge range of different ethnic foods along with different crafts and a couple of entertainers.
+It's a pretty big turnout.

 I am really just killing time now and making sure I have everything sorted for my trip to Dili.
 I have the plane ticket, carnet stamped, bike insure, maps loaded onto my GPS.

 Before i dropped the scooter back i came across an old Quantas hangar.
 Inside it had some unexpected gems.